 Development of principal types of Spanish or Spanish-American poetry from the early Kharjas and Cantar de Mio Cid to the Renaissance.
 Study of the main works of representative poets.
 Class discussions, lectures, outside readings and reports.
 Offered periodically.
-Prereq: any two of SPAN 311, 312, 313 or 314.
+Prereq: SPAN 311 or 312 or 313 or 314.